xdream-biking/trixter-xdream-bike/README.md

 # Trixer.XDream.API

 A .NET Standard 2.0 client API which provides classes to:
-- read status from and send resistance to a Trixter V1 X-Dream Bike.
+- read status from and send resistance to a Trixter X-Dream Bike.
-- emulate a Trixter V1 X-Dream Bike.
+- emulate a Trixter X-Dream Bike.

 # Trixter.XDream.Diagnostics

 A replacement for the console and UI test applications that were supplied with the X-Dream software.

 So far the improvements over the originals are:
-- console and GUI options in a single application
+- graphic user interface
 - detects the COM port the bike is on
 - detects backpedalling and shows the crank RPM in the backwards direction
 - calculates flywheel and crank cumulative revolutions.
-- estimates of the power being applied to the flywheel
+- estimate of the power being applied to the flywheel from a power table of crank speed and resistance to power.
-- estimated energy expended by rider
+- estimate of energy expended by rider
 - shows an animated graph of crank positions covered to indicate sensor problems
-- captures incoming telemetry from the bike and saves to .csv
 - is maintainable

 ## Details Tab